erangadbw/CryptoWebsite/CryptoProject - Challenge/cryptowebsite/README.md

 ## Overview

-Please access the website using the following link.
+Access the website using the link below.
 Please use Chrome for the best expierence! :)

 http://cryptowebsite.erangadbw.com.s3-website-ap-southeast-2.amazonaws.com/?

-### `yarn start`
+## Backend Architecture

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.